dbieber/davidbieber.com/hugo/content/snippets/2023-09-17-violin-tuner/index.md

 keywords = ["violin"]
 +++

-This an interactive little page.
+This is an interactive little page.
 If you have a violin handy, go ahead and play a note or two, and watch the finger diagrams change.
 If you don't have a violin on you, you can try singing instead.
 Scroll down for details about what's going on here.

 <script defer="defer" src="/snippets/2023-09-17-violin-tuner/app/static/js/main.7306df6c.js"></script>
 <noscript>You need to enable JavaScript to run this app.</noscript>